mancusolab/MA-FOCUS-data-code/README.md

 If you have any questions, please contact Zeyun Lu at zeyunlu@usc.edu or Nicholas Mancuso at Nicholas.Mancuso@med.usc.edu.

+## Main Figures

+You can find Figure 1 and Figure S1 in `/mainfigure/*`, and see below for other other figures.

 ## Simulation

 We make bash script read in parameter files and then plug into python files with different scenarios.